ptomulik/octokit-paginate-rest-postproc.ts/README.md

 fetches all available entries page-by-page and returns them gathered into a single array.
-The [octokit-paginate-rest-postproc.ts](https://github.com/ptomulik/octokit-paginate-rest-postproc.ts) allows to reduce the number of entries returned (and pages fetched) when only few first records are required.
+The [octokit-paginate-rest-postproc.ts](https://github.com/ptomulik/octokit-paginate-rest-postproc.ts) apply transformations to the returned entries.

 ## Usage